catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

   - This tutorial is written to work with the 3.3.2 version of the client tools.
     We are looking at upgrading to a newer version in the near future.

-Once you have the necessary tools installed and you environment ready, you can proceed with the next step:
+Once you have the necessary tools installed and your environment ready, you can proceed with the next step:

 Gathering necessary information